 |Secret||string||password to be associated with User; the iSCSI standard requires that this be at least 12 characters long|

 |Peer User||string||only input when configuring mutual CHAP; in most cases it will need to be the same value as User|

 |Peer Secret||string||the mutual secret password which must be different than the Secret; required if the Peer User is set|

 NOTE: CHAP does not work with GlobalSAN initiators on Mac OS X.

 As authorized accesses are added, they will be listed under View Authorized Accesses.
 In the example shown in Figure 8.7b, three users (test1, test2, and test3) and two groups (1 and 2) have been created, with group 1 consisting of one CHAP user and group 2 consisting of one mutual CHAP user and one CHAP user.
-Each authorized access entry provides an Edit and a Delete button.
+Click an authorized access entry to display its Edit and Delete buttons.

 Figure 8.7b: Viewing Authorized Accesses

 In iSCSI, the target virtualizes something and presents it as a device to the iSCSI client.
 That something can be a device extent or a file extent: